Tour of the Marqués Palace and National Ceramics museum, Valencia

 The two storied palace is divided into sections showcasing spectacular artwork with the main focus on Valencian ceramics and porcelain.
 The ground floor, once a carriage house and stable now has some of the most luxurious antique carriages on display.
 Looking at these dreamy carriages we couldn’t help ourselves from imagining if the story of Cinderella was indeed true!

 The first floor has the private rooms of the Marqués de Dos Aguas where we took a tour of the rooms like ballroom, dressing rooms, luxurious bedchamber and so on, which left us completely speechless with its magnificence.
 Walking through these rooms gave us a glimpse of the opulent lifestyle of the Marqués during the old days.
-The rooms still have the original pieces of furnitures in the display along with some of the exquisite antiques, paintings, artworks in the ceilings and walls of the rooms.
+The rooms still have the original pieces of furniture in the display along with some of the exquisite antiques, paintings, artworks in the ceilings and walls of the rooms.

 After spending enough wandering through the private quarters we moved on to the second floor, where you will find a major collection of ceramics from around the world, dating back to prehistoric age.
 The collections also gave a detailed insight on the evolution of ceramics over the years and how us humans have brought out our artistic capabilities in these pieces.
 One of the main features of the museum is the traditional Valencian kitchen completely built from locally made ceramics.